GlennWSo/resume/ssg/content/2other/husqvarna.md

 duration = 2021-01-01
 +++

-Helped **Husqvarna** with product maintence and development of motor controllers, HMI panels and motors used in handheld battery powered products.
+Helped **Husqvarna** with product maintenance and development of motor controllers, HMI panels and motors used in handheld battery powered products.

 ###### Role & Responsibilities

-Coordinated productdevelopment between diffrent **Husqvarna** sites and subcontractors.
-Mechanical design and config management of mechatronic componets.
+Coordinated product development between different **Husqvarna** sites and subcontractors.
+Mechanical design and config management of mechatronic components.